The kidneys play a vital role in the body, filtering waste substances from the blood and regulating the body’s fluid balance.

 Schedule your appointment at Novomed today

-If you have symptoms of a kidney problem, make an appointment for a renal test today by calling toll-free 8006686 or clicking the live chat icon at the bottom of the screen.
+If you have symptoms of a kidney problem, make an appointment today with one of our expert urologists for a renal test by calling toll-free 8006686 or clicking the live chat icon at the bottom of the screen.